Skip to main content

 Adding a Jupyter Notebook

-poetry run jupyter notebook
+uv run --group test jupyter notebook